 The North American Tier 1 cellular carriers that Siyata is working with have large scale distribution and sales channels.
 With an estimated 25 million commercial vehicles including 7.0 million first responder vehicles.
-The Company sees the North American market as its largest opportunity with a total addressable market over \$19 billion USD.
-These Tier 1 cellular carriers have a keen interest in launching the UV350 as it allows for new SIM card activations in commercial vehicles and increased ARPU from existing customers with corporate and first responder fleets while targeting new customers with a unique, dedicated, multi-purpose in-vehicle IoT smartphone.
+The Company sees the North American market as its largest opportunity with a total addressable market over \$19 billion.
+These Tier 1 cellular carriers have a keen interest in launching the UV350 as it allows for new SIM card activations in commercial vehicles and increased ARPU from existing customers with corporate and first responder fleets while targeting new customers with a unique, dedicated, multipurpose in-vehicle IoT smartphone.

 In addition, our rugged handsets will ultimately be targeted to approximately 47 million enterprise task and public sector workers across North America including construction, transport & logistics, manufacturing, energy & utility, public safety and federal government.
-The Company expects to launch its first rugged handset the SD7, in North America in Q4 2021.